 So...you understand our various program offerings - but we'd like you to understand more fully how we approach students and learning at each level.
 Below we explain our pre-grammar school levels - Preschool, Jr Kindergarten and Kindergarten.
 We see these years as a wonderful time of play, exploration, exposure to great literature, and the buildling of a home school life at home.
 We fondly call it our "classical prep school," as the more formal studies in classical education begin in grade 1, or what we call, the Primary level.

 Preschool (ages 3-4):

-We are so excited to begin offering a preschool class for ages 3-4 starting in 2012/2013.
-Look back soon for more information on this new level!
+We are so excited to offer a preschool class for ages 3-4.

 Junior Kindergarten (ages 4-5)*: The Playful Learner